 According to Eurostat/OECD data on posted workers, the total number of posted workers in Austria from another EU-MS or EEA/EFTA country rose from 37,400 in 2008 to 76,300 in 2011, i.e., it more than doubled over a span of 3 years.
-The proportion of posted workers relative to the total salaried Austrian workforce amounted to 1.4% in 2011.
-This is a somewhat higher share than on average in the EU-27, where 1.5 million posted workers were registered in 2011 - in relation to the total workforce this is somewhat less than 1%.
+The proportion of posted workers relative to the total salaried Austrian workforce amounted to 1.4% in 2011; the share has risen to 2.8% in 2015.51 This is one of the highest shares in the EU, only surpassed by Germany, France and Belgium.
+In 2011, 1.5 million posted workers were registered in the EU-27; their numbers increased to 2.05 million in 2015.
+In relation to the total workforce this is somewhat less than 1%.
 The major source countries of posted workers in Austria are Germany, providing 51% of all posted workers in 2011, followed by Slovenia, Hungary, Poland and Slovakia.